gemuzkm/smart-categories-grid/README.md

 - **Default Category**: Select the default parent category to display its subcategories when using `[categories_grid]` without attributes.
 - **Exclude Categories**: Enter a comma-separated list of category IDs to exclude from all grids (e.g., `10,20,30`).
 - **Cache Duration**: Set the caching time for data (1 hour, 12 hours, 1 day, 1 week, or no caching).
+- **Default Category Limit**: Set the default number of categories to display.
+0 means no limit.
 - **Default Columns**: Choose the number of columns in the grid (from 2 to 6).
 - **Image Border Radius**: Set the border radius for category images (from 0 to 50 pixels).
 - **Hover Effect**: Enable or disable hover effects on categories.
 - **Default Image**: Set the URL of the default image for categories without images.
+- **Show Images by Default**: If checked, images will be displayed in the grid unless overridden by the shortcode.

 ## Compatibility